 - puts data interoperability measures within the scope of the Act by introducing obligations for data intermediaries and tasking the European Data Innovation Board with devising applicable guidelines.

 The position adopted by the European Parliament strengthens only minimally a Data Commons approach.
 It does give more prominence to data cooperatives but does not consider the possibility of expanding the concept to meaningfully empower data subjects through collective data rights.
-Interoperability measures remain vague and do not meet increasingly common expectations that interoperability will lead to a more decentralised, and therefore fair, data ecosystem.
+Interoperability measures remain vague and do not meet increasingly common expectations that interoperability will lead to a more decentralized and, therefore fair, data ecosystem.

 What is still missing is a clear reorientation towards a society-wide vision on data governance that strives for something more than a single market for data, where citizens must be enabled to participate in social life without necessarily having to give up personal data to commercial entities.
 This would be based on interoperability and data portability as design principles for the decentralization of the online ecosystem.